The New World (British newspaper): Criticism

-In July 2016, just a week after the launch of the paper, Vice News described The New European as a newspaper for the "sore loser" that is "not united by a love for Europe, but rather a disdain for the 52%".
+In July 2016, just a week after the launch of the paper, a columnist in Vice News described The New European as a newspaper for the "sore loser" that is "not united by a love for Europe, but rather a disdain for the 52%".

 In April 2017, The New European sent out a press release of its cover story titled "Skegness: The seaside town that Brexit could close down".
 In the press release it also mentioned that the story was "unlikely to go down well, locally, and there is an opportunity to stir up some controversy locally".
 The New European had claimed the press release had been sent out in error and issued another copy without the commentary.
 The Spectator ran a piece titled "The New European reveals its plan to troll Skegness".
 It said: "Although the pro-EU paper claims it is an advocate for unity and tolerance, it seems they hold no qualms about stirring up division in UK towns".
 The cartoon image on the cover of that issue was a play on The Jolly Fisherman, originally commissioned by the Great Northern Railway, and received heavy criticism.
 The i reported that the people of Skegness were "hurt and offended" that the town's mascot, the Jolly Fisherman, had been "exploited" on the front cover of The New European magazine.
-In response to the feature, Member of Parliament for Boston and Skegness Matt Warman said that "Those who seek to make the European case anew would do better to try to understand than to insult either individuals or whole towns."
+In response to the feature, Matt Warman, the Conservative MP for Boston and Skegness, said that "Those who seek to make the European case anew would do better to try to understand than to insult either individuals or whole towns."